 One 8th grade student from each Clovis Unified intermediate school is the recipient of the coveted Hope of America Award.
 This award is given by the Kiwanis Club of Old Town Clovis.
 The Hope of America award was established by the Kiwanis Club of Old Town Clovis to recognize and encourage students who have demonstrated academic accomplishments, leadership, community service and good character.

 The Principal's Medallion award is available to all 8th grade students based on their academic records.
 Students must earn a 4.0 GPA during all of their semester grade reporting periods as a 7th and 8th grader.
 Since students enrolled in advanced math 7 or advanced math 8 are taking a class a year in advance of their classmates, they may earn a B in either of those classes and still qualify for the Principal's Medallion award.
 Only fall and spring semester grades are considered, 6 and 12 week progress reports are not evaluated for this award.
-Students earning the Principal's Medallion award are honored during an evening ceremony at the end of May.
+Students earning the Principal's Medallion award are honored during an evening ceremony in May.

-Teacher Choice Award
+Teacher's Choice Award

-Every other month Reyburn teachers are invited to choose one student from any of their classes to honor by giving them the Teacher Choice award.
+Every other month Reyburn teachers are invited to choose one student from any of their classes to honor by giving them the Teacher's Choice award.
 These students are honored during a pizza luncheon where they receive a certificate and limited edition spirit shirt.
 Teachers choose these students for a variety of reasons which may include success in their classroom, improvement, recognition for a specific action observed in class, etc.

 Timberwolf Way Award